roidelapluie/prometheus_covid19/README.md

     read_recent: true
 ```

-Launch prometheus with a big lookback delta:
+Launch prometheus with a big lookback delta, as the data has a 24h granularity:

 ```shell
 $ ./prometheus --query.lookback-delta=36h